Gérard Rancinan Explained

 Awards:Ordre des Arts et des Lettres (2013)

-Gérard Rancinan is a French photographer whose work has appeared in publications such as Sports Illustrated, Time, Life, The Sunday Times Magazine, and Paris Match.
+Gérard Rancinan is a French photographer known for his portrait photography that comments on social issues, politics, and pop culture.[1]
+His work has appeared in publications such as Sports Illustrated, Time, Life, The Sunday Times Magazine, and Paris Match.

-Rancinan's photographs are studied in schools in France within the framework of the National Diploma (DNB) in the History of Art.
+Rancinan's photography is studied in French schools as part of the National Diploma (DNB) in the History of Art.

 Prizes and awards